mav96/SimpleHttpFS/README.md

 python manage.py runserver
 ```

-# Testing our API
+# Testing http API

-We can now access our API using the httpie, command line tool...
+We can now access to remote FS using the httpie command line tool...

 - **/get** Downloads a file:
 ```